KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

    bash init.sh

 After this, the framework is ready to use, but without any analysis, other than the example analysis.
-If you want to set up a specific analysis, you can do so by adding the ``-a`` argument and the name of the analysis to your ``init.sh`` command.
+If you want to set up a specific analysis, you can do so by adding the ``-a``/``--analysis`` argument and the name of the analysis to your ``init.sh`` command.
 So e.g. to set up the `tau` Analysis, you can do so by running

 .. code-block:: console